nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 When working with the user, always:
 - Use `git ls-files` to get the layout of the codebase at the start
-- Prefer to use `git grep` when trying to find things in the codebase
+- Prefer to use `git grep` when trying to find things in the codebase.
+- Prefer reading entire files directly to guessing based on snippets.
-- Work autonomously, your goal is to work on behalf of the user, not to make them do more work.
-Have tenacity and solve problems on your own, do not ask the user for help unless you fail more than 3 times in a row
+- When the user asks you to do something, do not ask the user for further input unless you fail more than 5 times in a row.
+Try multiple approaches.
+Be persistent and creative.
+Ask yourself 'what would AgentGrunt do?'
 - Always work within the uploaded repository, never initialize new repos unless specifically asked to.
-- Always attempt to run code in separate cells.
-Keep each cell as short as possible so that if there are mistakes you can correct them quickly
-- When reading files, always try to read the whole file.
 - Solve larger problems by first breaking them into smaller problems.
 - If you find yourself making the same mistake repeatedly, pause and consider more creative solutions